 Unit 14: Vector Algebra

-Vectors and Scalars, addition of vectors, components of a vector in two dimensions and three-dimensional space, scalar and vector products, scalar and vector triple product.
+Vectors and Scalars, the addition of vectors, components of a vector in two dimensions and three-dimensional space, scalar and vector products, scalar and vector triple product.
 Application of vectors to plane geometry.

 Unit 15: Measures of Central Tendency and Dispersion